sfelman/FuzzyMatch/README.md

 BK-Tree insert computes in O(N) time - took ~2 hours for the 172k dictionary BK-Tree search computes in O(log N) time

+To Remove a word from the tree, run: UPDATE BK_Tree SET active = 0 WHERE word = 'word'